HSF/phoenix/guides/developers/event-display.md

 The `ThreeManager` is responsible for performing all `three.js` related functions.
 Any feature that depends on the `three.js` library is implemented through the `ThreeManager`.
 Since Phoenix has a lot of features implemented through `three.js`, the `ThreeManager` is further divided into sub managers which have different roles.

-Here is a a list of sub managers of `ThreeManager`:
+Here is a list of sub managers of `ThreeManager`:

 * [**`AnimationsManager`**](../../packages/phoenix-event-display/src/managers/three-manager/animations-manager.ts)
   Responsible for animation related operations.
 For example, animating the camera through the event.